-If you’re looking for ways to learn all about earth with earth facts and incorporate more mindful activities, adding some Earth Day activities for kids is a great way to do that!
+If you’re looking for ways to learn all about earth with earth facts and incorporate more mindful activities, adding some Earth Day activities for kids (and even preschoolers!) is a great way to do that!

 What Is Earth Day?